Complementary Collective Spin Descriptions of Superradiant Ramsey Spectroscopy: Delayed Superradiance

+We can illustrate the same dynamics with the collective Bloch vectors [Fig.~\ref{fig:pulses}(b)].
+In the staggered picture, the laser excitation makes the collective Bloch vector $\mathbf{A}_-$ rise along the z axis from the south pole to a point below the north pole during the coherent driving, and subsequently the coupling with the cavity forces the Bloch vector to return along the axis to the south pole.
+In the uniform picture, however, during the coherent driving the collective Bloch vector $\mathbf{A}_+$ rotates around the x-axis from the south pole to a point above the equator, while it decays downwards and leftwards through the Bloch sphere during the subsequent dynamics.

-In the above analysis, we consider the system dynamics in the presence of a long driving pulse.
-In Fig.~\ref{fig:pulses}(c,d) we show the corresponding dynamics for the system with a short driving pulse.
-We see that the dynamics is similar except that the atomic ensemble follows the Dicke states along the lower boundary, and has a collective Bloch vector below the equator after the mapping.
-Obviously, in this case, the atomic ensemble can only move downwards along the lower boundary of the Dicke states space due to the individual atomic decay [Fig.~\ref{fig:system}(b)], and the vertically collective decay and the delayed superradiance can not occur, as shown in the lower part of Fig.~\ref{fig:pulses} (e).
+In Fig.~\ref{fig:pulses}(c,d) we show the system dynamics during and after a shorter driving pulse.
+The atomic ensemble moves downwards along the lower boundary of the $\bar{J}_-,\bar{M}_-$ Dicke states space in the staggered picture due to the individual atomic decay [Fig.~\ref{fig:system}(b)], and the delayed superradiance does not occur, as shown in the lower part of Fig.~\ref{fig:pulses} (e).

-Following the atomic ensemble dynamics, we obtain the dynamics of the intra-cavity photon number as shown in Fig.~\ref{fig:pulses}(e).
-With a long driving pulse, we obtain several pulses with damped amplitude (upper), where the dominated pulse is caused by the vertical decay dynamics as shown in Fig.~\ref{fig:pulses}(a), and the latter small pulses are caused by the photon re-absorption and re-emission by the atomic ensemble [Fig.~\ref{fig:rabi} of the Appendix~\ref{sec:Extra}].
-Note that the damped pulses occur often in the system within the crossover coupling regime~\citep{Norcia2016}.
-In the contrast, with a short driving pulse, the intra-cavity photon number shows also a pulse with however extremely small value, which occurs due to the decay of individual atoms.
+The output intensity from the cavity is proportional to the intra-cavity mean photon number, as shown in Fig.~\ref{fig:pulses}(e).
+For the long driving pulse, we obtain a modulated output pulse where the first peak is associated with the vertical Dicke states evolution shown in Fig.~\ref{fig:pulses}(a), and the subsequent modulation is caused by re-absorption and re-emission of cavity photons by the atomic ensemble, see Fig.~\ref{fig:rabi} in Appendix~\ref{sec:Extra}.
+Such fading pulse trains occur often in systems within the crossover coupling regime~\citep{Norcia2016}.
+In contrast, with a short driving pulse, the intra-cavity photon number also rises and decreases, but with orders of magnitude lower values.
+To be more quantitative, we fit the dominant pulse component with a Gaussian function $f(t)=I_{max}{\rm exp}\{-4{\rm ln}2[t-(t_0+t_{delay})]^2/\tau^2\}$, and we characterize it with the maximum value $I_{max}$, the delay time $t_{delay}$ and the width $\tau$.
+Furthermore, we calculate also the pulse area $I_{int} = \int dt f(t) = (\sqrt{\pi/{\rm ln}2}/2) I_{max} \tau$ with the product of the pulse maximum and duration.